-Most of the time with OUI charges, the police pull you over, and they are witness to the fact that you were operating your vehicle.
+When the police pull you over and end up arrested and charing you with OUI, they are witness to the fact that you were operating your vehicle.

 - There was an accident, and no one is behind the wheel when the police arrived.

 - There was an accident where the parties were taken to the hospital, so the police didn’t interview the defendant at the scene.